MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 - Transport Layer Security (TLS) 1.2 or later via Azure components like Azure Application Gateway or Azure Front Door
 - Protocols available on the Azure VMs, like Windows IPsec or SMB

 Encryption using MACsec, an IEEE standard at the data-link layer, is automatically enabled for all Azure traffic between Azure datacenters.
 This encryption ensures customer data confidentiality and integrity.
-For more information, see [Protection of customer data in Azure](/azure/security/fundamentals/protection-customer-data).
+For more information, see [Azure customer data protection](/azure/security/fundamentals/protection-customer-data).

 ### Azure Key Vault